isaias-alt/toktik/README.md

 You can download 8 videos from here
 [Pexels Free Videos](https://www.pexels.com/search/videos/vertical/)

-Rename those videos like that, as it is what is found in the data source, and place them in the folder /assets/videos/.
+Rename those videos like that, as it is what is found in the data source.
+Create the 'assets' folder, within it, create the 'videos' folder, and place the videos in there
 ```
 1.mp4
 2.mp4